"Thank you for contacting me about reforming the private rented sector.

 I am confident that the Renters (Reform) Bill will help create a fairer rental market in England.
 The legislation will provide tenants with more security, while supporting responsible landlords who constitute the overwhelming majority of the sector.

-The Bill will abolish Section 21 'no fault' evictions, which I recognise can deter tenants from challenging poor practice or unfair rent increases in fear they will be forced out of their home.
-To do this, the legislation will create a fairer tenancy structure where all assured tenancies will become periodic.
-I believe that this will create more security for tenants, without compromising the flexibility which attracts many to the private rented sector.
+I welcome the Government's intention to abolish Section 21 'no fault' evictions, which I recognise can deter tenants from challenging poor practice or unfair rent increases in fear they will be forced out of their home.
+I believe that moving to a fairer tenancy structure where all assured tenancies will become periodic will create more security for tenants, without compromising the flexibility which attracts many to the private rented sector.

-These changes come in addition to new powers to create a Privately Rented Sector Ombudsman which will provide fair, impartial and binding resolutions to many issues in the sector.
-I recognise that this will provide a quicker and cheaper alternative to the court system.
-The Government will also set up a Private Rented Property Portal.
-The portal will help landlords understand their legal obligations and demonstrate regulatory compliance, providing assurance to responsible landlords and helping them to attract prospective tenants.
-The portal will also help councils to target enforcement activity where it is needed most.
+These changes come in addition to new powers to create a Private Rented Sector Ombudsman which will provide fair, impartial and binding resolutions to many issues in the sector.
+The Ombudsman will allow tenants to seek redress for free, where their landlord has failed to deal with a legitimate complaint about their tenancy.
+The Government will also set up a Private Rented Property Portal which will help landlords understand their legal obligations and demonstrate compliance, giving good landlords confidence in their position.
+It will also increase transparency and the information available to tenants before they decide to rent a property.

-I believe that these reforms will benefit both tenants and landlords, and I look forward to discussing this legislation in more detail as it makes its way through Parliament.
+I believe that these reforms will benefit both tenants and landlords, and I look forward to discussing this legislation in more detail as it continues its way through Parliament.